bakame-php/dice-roller/README.md

 }
 ```

-This modifier decorates a `Rollable` object by applying the one of the dropkeep algorithm on a `Pool` object.
+This modifier decorates a `Rollable` object by applying one of the dropkeep algorithm.
 The constructor expects:

-- a `Pool` object;
+- a `Rollable` object;
 - a algorithm name;
 - a threshold to trigger the algorithm;